daydreamerovo/face_recognition_and_privacy_algorithm/README.md

 An example of tests run using ViT:
 <img width="1600" height="511" alt="compare" src="https://github.com/user-attachments/assets/18daf5e5-7579-46a6-9e01-7020903a164b" />

-If you want to see pred vs. GT on one certain picture, run `python eval_noise.py --meta-path data/landmarks_dataset.csv --checkpoint checkpoints/vit/best_model.pth --backbone vit --preview-image 35_0_0_20170117170519707.jpg.chip.jpg --preview-metas data/landmarks_dataset_gaussian.csv data/landmarks_dataset_salt_pepper.csv data/landmarks_dataset_poisson.csv  --preview-only`
+If you want to see pred vs. GT on one certain picture, run `python eval_noise.py --meta-path data/landmarks_dataset.csv --checkpoint checkpoints/vit/best_model.pth --backbone vit --preview-image 35_0_0_20170117170519707.jpg.chip.jpg --preview-metas data/landmarks_dataset_gaussian.csv data/landmarks_dataset_salt_pepper.csv data/landmarks_dataset_poisson.csv  --preview-only`.
+You can browse through the UTKFace dataset to select an image you want to display, and replace the image name in the command provided.

 ## Train an Encoder-Decoder Net: Unet to reconstruct clean images from noisy images: